 John Meade (PhD, Southern Baptist Theological Seminary) teaches Old Testament language and literature courses along with Greek electives and Biblical Theology at Phoenix Seminary.
 He is a contributor of the Hexapla Institute for which his A Critical Edition of the Hexaplaric Fragments of Job 22–42 (Peeters) will appear as the first volume in the series.
 He is co-author of The Biblical Canon Lists from Early Christianity (OUP) and is also a Member at Large of the International Organization for Septuagint and Cognate Studies and co-chairs the Steering Committee for the Septuagint Studies section at the Evangelical Theological Society.
 Learn more →

 Dr. Peter Gurry

 Asst.
 Professor of New Testament

 Peter Gurry (PhD, University of Cambridge) teaches courses in Greek Language and New Testament literature.
 He is the author of A Critical Examination of the Coherence-Based Genealogical Method in New Testament Textual Criticism (Brill) and an editor of Myths and Mistakes in New Testament Textual Criticism (IVP).
-He has published in journals such as New Testament Studies and Novum Testamentum and has worked to digitize and publish manuscripts with the Center for the Study of New Testament Manuscripts and the Museum of the Bible.
+He has published his work in New Testament Studies and Novum Testamentum and has worked to digitize and edit manuscripts with the Center for the Study of New Testament Manuscripts and the Museum of the Bible.
 He is also a Board Member for the Institute for Biblical Research and a sub-editor in text and canon for Religious Studies Review.
 Learn more →